-The email asserts that the attached file, which contains malware, will give the recipient this hidden knowledge to presumably save their "love ones" from boarding the airlines who are going to "go down soon."
-The email is addressed as generally as possible and worded that it could apply to anyone.
+The email asserts that the attached file, which contains malware, will give the recipient this hidden knowledge to presumably save their "love ones" from boarding the airlines that are going to "go down soon."
+The email is addressed as generally as possible and worded so that it could apply to anyone.
 The author assumes that everyone has loved ones who would fly on an airplane and are now in danger.
 This information "leak" is the one thing between saving them or having them die mid-flight, after all!
-The implication that would make someone click on this file would be overwhelming guilt if someone did die, and you had the information to save them.
-In this regard, the generality is particularly useful as it's mostly relying on pathos, especially in this case of emotional manipulation, to deposit its payload onto the target's machine.
+The implication that would make someone click on this file would be overwhelming guilt if someone did die and you had the information to save them.
+In this regard, the generality is particularly useful as it's primarily relying on pathos, especially in this case of emotional manipulation, to deposit its payload onto the target's machine.

 Technically speaking, the file in the email contains two trojans, a data-stealer (Adwind), and a remote access worm (Houdini's h-worm).
 Adwind is especially dangerous: it captures keystrokes, cryptocurrency wallet keys, and cached passwords.
-It can also gain access to webcam audio and video feeds, capture screenshots, steal VPN certificates, and transfer files.
+It can also access webcam audio and video feeds, capture screenshots, steal VPN certificates, and transfer files.
 Even though this attack was from early 2019, it has obfuscated variants that are surviving quite well as of October 2019.
 H-worm is a bit older but still manages to cause a lot of damage by taking control of a computer remotely, allowing it to install/uninstall programs, send identifying information to a remote server, and collect and delete data from the infected machine.

 Disclaimer: See corpus for the text-only pastebin examples I used for the emotet analysis.